 |---|---|---|---|

-| Americas (Excluding the United States) | Generally accessible | Canada, Brazil, Mexico, Argentina, Colombia, Chile, Peru, and most of Latin America | Growth driven by rising stablecoin adoption and expanding crypto usage.
+| Americas (Excluding the United States) | Generally accessible | Canada (except Ontario), Brazil, Mexico, Argentina, Colombia, Chile, Peru, and most of Latin America | Growth driven by rising stablecoin adoption and expanding crypto usage.
 Brazil has seen strong volume, especially in political markets. |

 | Asia-Pacific | Generally accessible | Australia, Japan, South Korea, Indonesia, Philippines, Vietnam, Malaysia, India, Thailand, New Zealand | High Web3 adoption and strong retail familiarity with non-custodial wallets.
 Australia and Japan have particularly crypto-native user bases. |

-| Europe (Partial Accessibility) | Partially accessible | United Kingdom, Germany, Spain, Netherlands, Sweden, Norway, Denmark, Austria, Czech Republic, Romania, and much of Eastern Europe | Polymarket remains accessible in several countries where enforcement has not escalated.
+| Europe (Partial Accessibility) | Partially accessible | United Kingdom, Spain, Sweden, Norway, Denmark, Austria, Czech Republic, Romania, and much of Eastern Europe | Polymarket remains accessible in several countries where enforcement has not escalated.
 The UK remains a major market due to lower regulatory intervention so far. |

 | Middle East and Africa | Generally accessible | UAE, Saudi Arabia, South Africa, Nigeria, Kenya, Egypt, and much of sub-Saharan Africa | Limited prediction market regulation in many countries and strong crypto adoption driven by inflation hedging and cross-border payments. |